 IFS Hosts "Super Tuesday" Election Result Discussion

-On March 2, the JCU International Affairs Society welcomed Political Science professors Jackie Norris and Diane Maye for a discussion of the results of the March 1 presidential primaries.
+On March 2, the JCU International Relations Society welcomed Political Science professors Jackie Norris and Diane Maye for a discussion of the results of the March 1 presidential primaries.
 While primary elections to select presidential candidates are held from February through June, “Super Tuesday” refers to the day when the greatest number of states hold primary elections and caucuses.
 For this reason, “Super Tuesday” typically represents an important test of a candidate’s national electability.

 The event, which was moderated by IFS Vice President Mihail Iotov, took place in a full Aula Magna Regina.

 Prof. Norris, whose long career in politics and public affairs includes serving as Assistant to President Barack Obama and Chief of Staff to First Lady Michelle Obama, currently teaches American Government at JCU.
 She kicked off the discussion by offering an explanation of how the primary process works and said that it appears very clear after “Super Tuesday” that the winners are Hillary Clinton and Donald Trump.
 She remarked that this election has two very important firsts: Clinton is the first woman likely to clinch the nomination, while Trump would be the first CEO, the first person completely outside of politics, to seemingly secure the nomination for one of the two major political parties.
 She added that there is a great hunger for an outside candidate, which explains the enormous popularity of Bernie Sanders, who is viewed as being independent of the political establishment.

 Prof. Norris explained that in addition to political and economic issues, Americans place great importance on the personal characteristics and trustworthiness of candidates.
 This is known as “the beer test,” that is, “Who would you rather have a beer with?”